-When selecting the best flat griddle, also known as a flat grill, for your establishment, there are an array of factors to consider, including size, style, utility type, and plate thickness.
+When selecting the best commercial griddle, also known as a flat grill, for your establishment, there are an array of factors to consider, including size, style, utility type, and plate thickness.
 While many types of griddles can achieve the same end result, carefully selecting the best option for your needs can help your establishment boost productivity, lower utility costs, and of course produce great customer-pleasing menu items!

 Commercial Gas Griddles feature burners that are located beneath the griddle plate.
 As these elements are lit, they heat the cooking surface.
 Gas griddles can achieve temperatures faster and recover more quickly than an electric model.
 Depending on your area, gas may be a cheaper utility than electric.Shop for gas countertop griddles